 Is life long or short?
-To answer that, we should first decide if we’re talking about a single human lifespan.
+To answer that, I should first decide if I’m talking about a single human lifespan.
 Let’s say, yes.
-If we take the current average human lifespan and round it up to 100, we then need to determine from whose point of view are we measuring?
+If I take the current average human lifespan and round it up to 100, I then need to determine from whose point of view am I measuring?

 100 years, looking at it from any single human point of view, is long.
-In fact, we could say that it’s the longest thing a human can possibly experience.
+In fact, I could say that it’s the longest thing most humans can possibly experience.

-But if we look at it from an objective, universal point of view, 100 years is very short; it’s an instant, a beat, a single point in time.
+But if I look at it from an objective, universal point of view, 100 years is very short; it’s an instant, a beat, a single point in time.

-So again, if we assume humans evolved 6 million years ago and the average human lifespan today is 100 years, then we can convert those numbers into understandable terms by saying: the human species came into existence 17 hours ago and no single human spent more than 1 second alive.
+So again, if I assume humans evolved 6 million years ago and the average human lifespan today is 100 years, then I can convert those numbers into understandable terms by saying: the human species came into existence 17 hours ago and no single human spent more than 1 second alive.

-But somehow they managed to gather and share enough knowledge through these minuscule moments to build the world we live in today.
+But somehow they managed to gather and share enough knowledge with each other through consecutive generations to build the world we live in today.

 Life is short.
-Yes that is a cliché.
-But it’s one that can be used to remind ourselves that we’re collaborating on a big ongoing project.
-You’re here to do your shift.
-You already clocked in.
-Now do work.
-At the end of your shift, clock out.
-Somebody else will take over.
+Yes, that is a cliché.
+But it’s one that can be used to remind myself that I’m collaborating on a bigger ongoing project.
+I’m here to do my shift.
+I’ve already clocked in.
+Now I have to do my work.
+At the end of my shift, I will clock out knowing somebody else will take over.

 Act well your part.
 There all the honour lies.